Kidnapping is a first-degree felony punishable by up to life in prison in the State of Florida.

 I am a former Miami-Dade prosecutor and current defense attorney who practices criminal defense in Miami-Dade County and Broward County.
 I handle every type of felony crime, including kidnapping.

-If you or someone you know is facing kidnapping charges in South Florida, call me to schedule a confidential consultation.
+If you or someone you know is facing kidnapping charges in Miami-Dade County, call me to schedule a confidential consultation.